elixir-capsule/capsule_ecto/README.md

 ## Testing

-Since Encapsulations are serialized as plain maps, it is easy to stub out file operations in fixtures/factories by inserting data directly into the db without going through a changeset:
+Since Locators are serialized as plain maps, it is easy to stub out file operations in fixtures/factories by inserting data directly into the db without going through a changeset:

   ```
   %Attachment{